kontent-ai/delivery-sdk-net/docs/caching-guide.md

 Dynamic item/list queries (`GetItem()` and `GetItems()` without a generic model type) are intentionally non-cacheable because their final item types are resolved at runtime.
 These queries always execute against the API and return `IsCacheHit == false`.

 When `WaitForLoadingNewContent(true)` is enabled for a query, the SDK bypasses local caching for that request path (no cache lookup and no cache store).

+When a client is configured with `UsePreviewApi = true`, the SDK always bypasses local cache reads/writes for that client, even if a cache manager is registered.

 ### Cache Keys